 AI has various applications for neurovascular disorders that can affect the blood supply in the brain or spinal cord.
 For instance, AI-enabled CT scanning for hemorrhagic patients allows automation of lesion segmentation and detection of hemorrhagic expansion.

-One of the most common and dangerous neurovascular conditions is a stroke, globally ranking as the 2nd leading cause of death.1
+One of the most common and dangerous neurovascular conditions is a stroke, globally ranking as the 2nd leading cause of death.2

-See how BrainQ and Google are working on an AI-enabled medical device that can be helped to treat stroke patients:
+See how BrainQ and Google are working on an AI-enabled medical device that can help treat stroke patients:

 3. Traumatic brain injury (TBI) detection